 9. Can you re-publish the content extracted via web crawling?

 Republishing content that you own has to be with the consent of whoever owns that content.
 Although you can crawl and extract text content from websites that allow bots, you have to use this data in a way that does not infringe the copyrights of the publisher.

-You can scrape data behind a login page if you have a functional account on the website in question.
+You can crawl data behind a login page if you have a functional account on the website in question.
 After the login, the crawling works exactly similar to that of a normal crawl.
 However, data available exclusively to the users of a website might come with additional terms of usage and you are bound to follow them as well.

-We hope we have answered some of the most popular questions surrounding web scraping and it’s usage.
+We hope we have answered some of the most popular questions surrounding web scraping and its usage.
 If you have a question that still remains unanswered, please feel free to drop them in the comments and we’ll try our best to clear it for you.